OmaJuliet/PRIME-CUISINE/README.md

 ## App Features

 - Signup or Login functionality with Supabase.
 - Shopping page with lists and categories of dishes that can be added to cart.
-The lists come with a filter function.
+The lists come with a filter function to filter dishes based on country cuisines.
+There is also a search functionality which users can use to search for available dishes on the app.
 - Cart page to view food users have added to the cart.
 Here you can select number of dishes or delete a specific item.
 You meal cost along with a fixed delivery fee is now on users tab.
 Users can checkout for payment.
 Paystack integration functionality was enabled for this.
 - Chat page for users to start a conversation with our sales rep.
 - FAQ section to get answers to some questions about the application.